bobshriver/UNR-EcoForecast/labs/IntroToStan_3.md

 3) How would our predictive intervals look different if we assumed there was no AR(1) term in the model (i.e. drop b1* from the model and run again)?
 Why is this different?

-4) What is the amount of paramater error relative to process variability in year 10 of the forecast in both the AR(1) model and the non-AR(1) from question 3?
+4) What is the amount of paramater error relative to process variability+paramater error in year 10 of the forecast in both the AR(1) model?

+5) How would we expect the amount to paramater error relative to process variability to change as we collected more data?